bguiang/cicd-todo-app/README.md

 **Add Task**
 ----
-  Adds a task to the list
+  Adds a task to the list.
+Note: IDs passed in the request body will be ignored.

 * **URL**